RetroPie/RetroPie-Docs/docs/Shell-Style-Guide.md

 ### Variable Names

-The names of variables are all lowercase.
-[Camel case](http://en.wikipedia.org/wiki/CamelCase) notation as well as _-notation can be used.
+The names of variables are generally all lowercase and can use underscores if needed.

 ### Constants and Environment Variable Names